 We’re on a fever mission to transition urban precincts into regenerative and circular economies.
 We take a place based climate-collective socially inclusive approach to our circular waste programs.
-Our goal is to support businesses and communities to build community and climate resilience; reduce and divert urban waste in our cities, from landfill and ultimately from our soils, and retain nutrients for our local food systems.
+Our goal is to support businesses and communities to build community and climate resilience; reduce and divert urban waste in our cities, from landfill and ultimately from our soils.

 We're Melbourne’s first circular product and services brokerage for businesses across complex built environments to support micro recycling.
 We identify and divert urban waste streams from our high streets and high rises to CE manufacturers to scale up locally re(made) products, connecting CE manufacturers and suppliers to businesses wanting to buy climate friendly products and services.
 We believe the size of the circle matters and that localised micro-recycling hubs are a pathway to restoring ecosystems.